hpcgarage/intrepyddguide/optimizations.md

-While parallelizing the inner j-loop is also legal, it is not efficient because there is some intrinsic overhead in creating a `pfor` loop, which gets amplified when the `pfor` loop is in the innermost location:
+While parallelizing the inner j-loop is also legal, it is not efficient because there is some intrinsic overhead in creating a `pfor` loop, which gets amplified when the `pfor` loop is in the innermost location as shown below:
 ```python
 # Example 3-3 (inefficient fine-grained loop parallelization)
     for i in range(1, n-1):       # Sequential